Ricotta Cheese Cookies

 - Minimal chill time.
 Unlike other cookie recipes that call for several hours of chilling, this recipe needs just 20 minutes in the freezer!

-Ingredients needed
+Key Ingredients

 - All-purpose flour.
 Sifted to ensure there are no clumps.

 - Butter.
 Unsalted and measured at room temperature.
-If you only have salted butter, just skip the salt.
+If you only have salted butter, skip the salt.

 - Vanilla OR almond extract.
-Either extract works but I prefer the almond one because it yields a more authentic cookie flavor.
+Either extract works, but I prefer the almond one because it yields a more authentic cookie flavor.

 - Glaze.
 A simple combination of powdered sugar, lemon juice, and some festive sprinkles.

-How to make lemon ricotta cookies
+How to make ricotta cheese cookies

 Step 1- Make the dough.
 Whisk the dry ingredients in a large bowl.
 In a medium bowl, cream the butter, ricotta cheese, and sugar.
 Add in the lemon juice and zest and mix until combined.